-In order to change the password of a password protected method, open the method in Edit mode (password entry required) and enter a new password in the Method password edit field of the Save as tab.
+To change the password of a password protected method, open the method in Edit mode (password entry required) and enter a new password in the Method password edit field of the Save as tab.
 Click Finish.

 Confirm the password in the successive Method password dialog box and click OK.